Yeast infection treatments: everything you need to know

 Home remedies for yeast infections include:

-- Eating yogurt: Probiotic foods containing live bacteria—such as plain Greek yogurt—help expand your microbiome and control yeast levels.
+- Eating yogurt.
+Probiotic foods containing live bacteria (like plain Greek yogurt) can expand your microbiome and control yeast levels.

-- Boric acid: Applied in a vaginal suppository, boric acid is a natural compound and antiseptic agent that has been found to have antifungal properties.
+- Boric acid.
+Boric acid is a natural compound and antiseptic agent believed to have antifungal properties.
+It’s sometimes applied as a vaginal suppository.

-- Tea tree oil: The popular essential oil is an antifungal substance that has been shown to fight Candida albicans.
-It is usually applied via suppository.
+- Tea tree oil.
+The popular essential oil is an antifungal substance that has been shown to fight Candida albicans.
+It is usually applied via a vaginal suppository.

 How to prevent a yeast infection

-It’s not always possible to prevent a yeast infection—they can happen at any time for any reason—but there are some steps you can take to reduce your odds.
+It’s not always possible to prevent a yeast infection.
+But these additional steps can reduce your odds.

-- Change out of wet clothes: Put on dry clothes as soon as possible after a swim or a sweaty workout.
+- Don’t wear wet clothes.
+Put on dry clothes after a swim or sweaty workout as soon as possible.

-- Wear loose clothing: Choose breathable clothing—particularly cotton underwear—that’s less likely to hold moisture and heat.
+- Wear loose clothing.
+Breathable clothing like cotton underwear is less likely to hold moisture and heat.

-- Avoid douches or feminine sprays: It’s recommended to clean your vaginal area with just warm water and skip cleaning products that can remove too much bacteria.
+- Avoid douches or feminine sprays.
+Keep your vagina clean with warm water and skip cleaning products—they can remove too much bacteria.

-- Limit your use of antibiotics: Use antibiotics only when you need them; overuse can cause antibiotic resistance and lead to more infections.
+- Limit antibiotic use.
+Overuse can cause antibiotic resistance and lead to more infections.

 Sources: